hey-car/heycar-uikit/.github/pull_request_template.md

 - [ ] `npm run lint` - to check for linting issues
 - [ ] `npm run test` - to run unit tests
 - [ ] `npm run test:sh:docker` - to run screenhots tests, before running this command, please do not forget to run `npm run start`
+- [ ] `npm run test:sh:update` - to update screenhots tests, before running this command, please do not forget to run `npm run start`

 ### New Feature / Bug Fix